dskarbek/OregonTrailRace/docs/calamities.md

  <tr><td><img src="images/typhoid.jpg"></td>
   <td>If you do not cure the Typhoid on the first turn after receiving it,
   you lose one of the people in your wagon.
 To mend it, you need 1 clean water supply and 1 medicine supply.
-  After that turn, if you lose a wagon member, discard the calamity card.</td>
+  After that turn you will discard the calamity card (either because you mended it or because its effect is complete).</td>
   <td><img src="images/medicine.jpg">&nbsp;<img src="images/clean_water.jpg"></td></tr>

  <tr><td><img src="images/cholera.jpg"></td>